tarwn/lessthandot-hugo/blogs/content/posts/2012-10-12-why-does-sys-dm_exec_requests-not.md

 **Summary**

-If you ran this example, don’t forget to COMMIT that statement for session 57.
+If you ran this example, don't forget to COMMIT that statement for session 57.
 This really shows us that each DMV has a purpose and the reason or reasons it does not show us what we may think at times.
 Utilize the power all the DMVs have when they are needed.
-More importantly, use them together and make sure, if one doesn’t result in what you think it should, if another DMV is more suited to the task at hand.
+More importantly, use them together and make sure, if one doesn't result in what you think it should, if another DMV is more suited to the task at hand.

  [1]: http://msdn.microsoft.com/en-us/library/ms177648.aspx
  [2]: http://msdn.microsoft.com/en-us/library/ms182792.aspx